 Overview of Oscar Wilde

-OSCAR WILDE normally operates Irish Ferries Rosslare to France routes, but occasionally provides cover on the Dublin to Holyhead and Rosslare to Prembroke Dock routes when required, such as covering refits.
+OSCAR WILDE normally operated Irish Ferries Rosslare to France routes, but occasionally provides cover on the Dublin to Holyhead and Rosslare to Prembroke Dock routes when required, such as covering refits.
 During December 2018, Irish Ferries announced that they were unlikely to operate any sailings to France from Rosslare in 2019.
 It was reported separately in the media (link in French) that OSCAR WILDE was now for sale, confirming months of speculation that this was the case.
+On May 2nd 2019, OSCAR WILDE left Belfast for Italy following her sale to MSC.
+Following repainting she will be renamed GNV ALLEGRA for the Genoa – Olbia route.

 OSCAR WILDE was designed and built by Wärtsilä’s Perno yard (Now Meyer Turku) in 1987 as KRONPRINS HARALD (iii) for Norwegian operator Jahre Line’s Oslo to Kiel route, a crossing which would take her 19.5 hours.
 She later passed to Color Line when Jahre Line was merged with Norway Line to form that company.
 Her original interior layout and styling borrowed heavily from Viking Line’s sisters MARIELLA and OLYMPIA (now PRINCESS ANASTASIA, formerly PRIDE OF BILBAO), also built at the same yard, but was split into first and second class passenger spaces rather than the single-class layout of the Viking Line ships.

 Irish Ferries Purchase and Rebuild